-- Parents/Carers are aware that 80% infants grow out of CMPA by the time they're 2 so it's important to reintroduce milk gradually with the milk ladder at approx. 9-12months old (or 6 months from diagnosis) to avoid restricting foods unnecessarily. - Formula milk prescription is reviewed regularly to ensure age-appropriate amounts. - GP/Primary care clinician to review at 1 year to advise on weaning off formula and onto alternative plant-based milk if the milk allergy is still present.
-See page 9 for suitable milks. - Ensure a plan for reviewing and stopping formula. - Refer to paediatric dietitians to ensure dietetic support is available when weaning.
+- Parents/carers are given the correct resources and information (see page 5 for appropriate literature) - Parents/carers are aware that 80% infants grow out of CMPA by the time they're 2 so it's important to reintroduce milk gradually with the milk ladder once the baby is 9-12 months old (or 6 months from diagnosis) - Milk prescription is reviewed regularly to ensure age-appropriate amounts - GP/primary care clinician to review at 1 year to advise on weaning off formula and onto alternative plant-based milk if the milk allergy is still present.
+See page 8 for suitable milks.
+Ensure a plan for reviewing and stopping formula - Ensure dietetic support is available if needed when weaning